 Some seeds did not germinate because they were empty or with fungus, although a small percentage looked viable.
-Some of the seeds indeed seemed to be dormant as the germination results for fresh seeds suggest, however for the after ripened seeds germination reach close to 95% in average, indicating that after ripening was a successful method for dormancy alleviation see details in L 353-357.
+Some of the seeds indeed seemed to be dormant as the germination results for fresh seeds suggested, however, for the after ripened seeds germination reach close to 95% in average, indicating that after ripening was a successful method for dormancy alleviation see details in L 353-357.
 Still we cannot completely discard the idea that some seeds might in fact have a higher level of dormancy that was not alleviated, we added clarification in L 285-286.
 We did not test if water potential induced dormancy, we explained the lower levels of germination under water stress due to the increasing difficulty of the seeds to absorb sufficient water to trigger germination.

 Results Please include effect sizes or confidence intervals alongside p-values when reporting results.

+Thanks for spotting this.
 We have added parameter estimate and confidence intervals in L 364.

 L339- This is a discussion point.